rigetti/pyquil/docs/source/start.rst

 In the following sections, we'll cover gates, program construction & execution, and go into detail about our Quantum Virtual Machine, our QPUs, noise models and more.
-If you've used pyQuil before, continue on to our :ref:`quickstart`.
-Once you're set with that, jump to :ref:`basics` to continue.
+Let's start with the :ref:`basics`.